mindscan-de/BrightFlux/BrightFlux-Core/README.md

 * string implementation ( matches, ignorecase-operations)
 * nand, nor
 * arithmetic calculations ? in the select statement?

 TODO:
 * In case of exactly one predicate affecting exactly one column, a column-wise approach would be much more efficient to iterate over and to filter

+TODO:
+* Improve the type system, for the columns and their data conversion and data parsing

 ## Data Frames - I/O